BitPolito/schnorr-sig/README.md

 There are four scripts:

 - ##### Schnorr tester
-`schnorr.py`: is the BIP340 reference implementation minimally changed to perform a test from the `test-vector.csv`; see <https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki> and the reference implementation at <https://github.com/bitcoin/bips/tree/master/bip-0340>.
+`schnorr_test.py` is the BIP340 reference implementation minimally changed to perform a test from the `test-vector.csv`;
+See <https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki> and the reference implementation at <https://github.com/bitcoin/bips/tree/master/bip-0340>.

-- ##### Private key creator
+- ##### Key pair creator
-`create_priv_key.py`: asks for a sentence (no newline characters), SHA256 hashes it and creates a key pair which can be use to `schnorr-sign` and `schnorr-verify` a message.
+`create_keypair.py` asks for a sentence (no newline characters), SHA256 hashes it and then creates a key pair which can be used to `schnorr_sign` and `schnorr_verify` a message.

 - ##### Schnorr signer
-`schnorr-sign.py`: from a private key and a message, the scripts returns the signature and the public key; see `python3 schnorr-sign.py -h` for the syntax.
+`schnorr_sign.py` returns the signature and the public key from a private key and a message;
+See `python3 schnorr_sign.py -h` for the syntax.

 - ##### Schnorr verifier
-`schnorr-verify.py`: from a public key, a message and a signature, the script returns `True` or `False`; see `python3 schnorr-verify.py -h` for the syntax.
+`schnorr_verify.py` returns `True` or `False` from a public key, a message and a signature;
+See `python3 schnorr_verify.py -h` for the syntax.

-Both the scripts `schnorr-sign.py` and `schnorr-verify.py` are taken from the reference implementation.
+Both the scripts `schnorr_sign.py` and `schnorr_verify.py` are taken from the reference implementation.

-I created the `create_priv_key.py`, but should not be used in production environments because it is not secure enough.
+The script `create_keypair.py` should not be used in production environments because it is not secure enough.

-The functions used in those scripts are collected in the library `schnorrlib.py`.
+The functions used in those scripts are collected in the library `schnorr_lib.py`.

 ## How to install and run code
 ### Installation